tshaiman/Helm-Lab/Lab03/functions.md

 **_NOTE:_** the places to change / add code are marked with +++ADD_CODE_HERE+++

 4. Run the template in Lint Mode to ensure it is not missing values and/or has the right allignments.

+**Challange:_** What if Some day we would like to support Digest Tags and not Image Tags ?

 ```bash
 helm lint video